zsh: command not found: python

 Python 2 installation has been removed from macOS

-To resolve this issue, you need to install a newer version of Python, such as Python 3, or utilize a version manager like Homebrew or pyenv to manage your Python installations.
-These tools enable you to install multiple Python versions and switch between them as required, ensuring compatibility with your Python projects and avoiding the "command not found" error.
+To resolve this issue, you need to install a newer version of Python (such as Python 3 ) or use a version manager like Homebrew or pyenv to manage your Python installations.
+These tools allow you to install multiple versions of Python and switch between them as needed.

 How to install Python using Homebrew: